chasinglogic/dfm/README.md

 dfm supports pre and post command hooks. that allows you to specify before and after command shell scripts to run.
-For example, I use a profile module to keep certain ssh keys in an encrypted git repo.
+For example, I use a profile module to keep certain ssh keys in an encrypted git repository.
 Whenever I run the `dfm sync` command I have hooks which fix the permissions of the keys and ssh-add them to my ssh agent.
 You can read about how to write your own hooks in [Configuration](#configuration)

-### Respects ``XDG\_CONFIG\_HOME`
+### Respects `$XDG_CONFIG_HOME`

-dfm respects dotfiles which exist in the $XDG\_CONFIG\_HOME directory, meaning if in your repo you have a folder named config or .config it will translate those into the $XDG\_CONFIG\_HOME directory appropriately.
-Similarly when using `dfm add` if inside your $XDG\_CONFIG\_HOME or $HOME/.config directories it will add those to the repo appropriately.
+dfm respects dotfiles which exist in the `$XDG_CONFIG_HOME` directory, meaning if in your repository you have a folder named `config` or `.config` it'll translate those into the `$XDG_CONFIG_HOME` directory automatically.
+Similarly when using `dfm add` if inside your `$XDG_CONFIG_HOME` or $HOME/.configuration directories it'll add those to the repository appropriately.

 ### Skips relevant files

-Of course dfm skips your .git directory but additionally it will skip these
-files:
+dfm by default will skip multiple relevant files.

+- .git

+dfm will skip .git directory your `$HOME` directory isn't turned into a git repository.

 - .gitignore

 If you would like to store a global `.gitignore` file you can either omit the leading dot (so just `gitignore`) or name the global one `.ggitignore` and dfm will translate the name for you.
-Otherwise it assumes that `.gitignore` is the gitignore for the profile's repo and so skips it.
+Otherwise it assumes that `.gitignore` is the gitignore for the profile's repository and so skips it.

 - README